-Trial & Error is a critical review by peers, a shared experience and an opportunity to (visually) compare.
-Each member of the group is 'equal' and has the option to comment on the works as they see fit and upon any element of the work produced.
-Although this is the place for trying out new things and allowing oneself to fail, students still seek to convince their audience (and themselves) of the validity of their position by being self-reflective and critical of their own
+The Seminars are a critical review by peers, a shared experience and an opportunity to compare.
+Each member of the group has the option to comment on the projects as they see fit and upon any element of the work produced.
+This is a place for trying out new things, allowing oneself to fail, finding confidence and a vocabulary with which to reflect on the work.